etnt/table-tennis/README.md

 ## Install and Run

 You need to have Elixir and Postgres installed.
+See below.

 Make sure to configure the Postgres user and password in the `config/dev.exs` file.
 You can also change the IP/Port